defenseunicorns/data_engineering_technical_assessment/README.md

 * Internet connection (for pulling images from DockerHub)
 * Docker
 * Python 3.8+: If you need to use a lower version of python, make sure to change the `/rc/Dockerfile` and `requirements.txt` as the ingestion script will be run by that image.
+* `tar` binary

-Use `make dev-up` to stand up the database.
+Use `make dev-up` to stand up the database or to stand up a fresh db with blank tables.
 Here is a list of files for the solution:
 * `src/ingest.py` entrypoint for ingestion, modify the `ingest_data()` method.
 * `src/comms.py` contains a framework to connect to the postgres instance.
 * `src/requirements.txt` keep track of dependencies here for the solution image to build.